ted-ncg/labs/16-transfer-money.md

                          int amount)
     ```

-1. Write tests (and then the code to make it pass) for the following:
+1. Write tests first (and then the code to make it pass) for the following:

    1. Transferring money from one account (the *source*) to another (the *destination*) works